UT-ABCS/raffle-ws/README.md

 + Google Sheets API

 ## Installation
-1. Ensure that you have the latest version of Python and pip installed on your computer
+Before following these steps, ensure that you have the latest version of Python and pip installed on your computer
 2. Clone this repository, `cd` into this respository
 3. Install the necessary dependencies by calling `pip install -r requirements.txt`